Defense of Sihang Warehouse: Japanese Casualties

 Immediately after the retreat, Commander Xie reported to the Chinese newspaper Zhongyang Ribao that over 100 Japanese troops had been killed by his defenders.
 88th Division commander Sun Yuanliang, who had subordinate officers present near the battle, stated that "enemy corpses in the vicinity of Sihang Warehouse totaled over two hundred approximately." with Xie Jimin giving the same figure, "more than 200 enemy troops were killed and countless ones were wounded.
 Two enemy tanks were also destroyed and two more were damaged.
 The number of enemies was the sum of the daily counts obtained by observation posts."

 The damaged Sihang Warehouse following its capture by the Haji and Hayasaka Units of the Naval Landing Force.

 Report of losses from Western sources vary, the Shanghai-based North China Herald made note of Japanese casualties, while others such as the November 2 edition of the West Australian newspaper—which used using mail received from employees on leave in Shanghai—reported the Japanese attackers had suffered heavy losses attempting to capture the warehouse, primarily from rifles, machine guns, grenades and mortars.
 The October 30 edition of the Mercury also reported that "many Japanese" had been killed in failed assaults on the fortified building.
-Australian military historian Stephen Robinson mirrored the Chinese estimate of over 200 Japanese were killed in the fighting, of which the majority were suffered by the 3rd "Lucky" Division, with a handful of Japanese marines killed in the fighting.
+Australian military historian Stephen Robinson also writes that over 200 Japanese were killed in the fighting, of which the majority were suffered by the 3rd "Lucky" Division, with a handful of Japanese marines killed in the fighting.

 Relevant records from the Imperial Japanese Navy reported a total of forty-two wounded amongst the SNLF during the advance on Zhabei from October 27 to 31, of which three were fatally wounded, including sailors Kitadani and Onuki and Warrant Officer Tanaka.
 Within this figure, four sustained their injuries during the final assault on Sihang Warehouse on October 31.
 One of them, Warrant Officer Tanaka, was shot outside of the warehouse by a Chinese machine gunner during the retreat on October 30 later died from his injuries on November 2, 1937.
 Tanks and armored cars from the Special Naval Landing Force's Armored Unit were recorded as participating in the advance on Zhabei but not on the assault on Sihang Warehouse.
 The commander of the Armored Unit, Lieutenant Yoshino Shozo noted in his memoirs that his unit advanced to Zhenru Station during the Zhabei Offensive and does not mention damage to or losses of any of their tanks and armored vehicles at Sihang Warehouse.
-While there is a lack of archival records for the casualties of the Japanese SNLF in the battle of Sihang Warehouse, the catalog of deaths for Imperial Japanese Navy personnel in the "China Incident Loyalty Record" which confirmed the three SNLF combat deaths during the Zhabei Offensive (including one near Sihang Warehouse) nearly matched up with internal figures of Japanese naval casualties.
-As the Imperial Japanese Navy suffered relatively few deaths in the China battlefield before the Pacific War, they had the capacity to compile such catalogs.